New Orleans Jazz Fest: jazz everywhere you look in Nola

 The inspiration: After enjoying a late and lazy breakfast one morning just before the New Orleans Jazz Fest in Faubourg Marigny, we started sauntering down the street, just enjoying the vibe, the people and the historic buildings.
 We looked up and found three guys jamming on the balcony.
 Three trumpets, no planned music, just jamming.
 And, dare we say, jamming good!
 We stopped and listened for a while.
 The lesson: Don’t necessarily race to a concert, but be open to music that will pop from many venues.

-Artist’s tools: My Nikon D90 has served me well for many an adventure, as has the 18-105mm lens f/3.5-5.6, both of which I got when I returned to photography after about 25 years!
-What I like about this focal length on a lens is its ability to capture almost everything for me without fiddling with changing lens or being draped with several cameras with different lenses.
-For this shot, I was set at 1/125th of a second at f/5.6 with a moderate focal length of just 48mm.
+Artist’s tools: Prior to becoming a Sony Pro photographer, my Nikon D90 served me well for many an adventure, as did the 18-105mm lens f/3.5-5.6, both of which I got when I returned to photography after about 25 years!
+What I liked about this telephoto lens is its ability to capture almost everything for me without fiddling with changing lens or being draped with several cameras with different lenses.
+For this shot, I was at 1/125th of a second at f/5.6 with a moderate focal length of just 48mm.
 I also try to avoid over-processing so I cropped this back a bit, but wanted to keep the ambiance of broken window slats and casual balcony jamming.
 This has only the simplest of touches to offset the bright, less-flattering mid-day light.
 This was taken in before the New Orleans Jazz Fest in March 2014.

 As an affiliate for Get Your Guide, Amazon.com, iVisa, Global Rescue, Think Tank, 5.11, Kuhl, Adorama, and others, we earn a small commission at no extra cost to you should you choose to purchase through the links in our posts.
 It is essential to mention that we only endorse products we believe in and personally use.
 Your support for HI Travel Tales through these purchases allows us to maintain a sustainable platform for creating valuable and relevant content for you.